kubernetes-sigs/gateway-api/site-src/implementations.md

 [traefik]:https://traefik.io
 [traefik-1]:https://doc.traefik.io/traefik/routing/providers/kubernetes-gateway/

+### Tyk

+[Tyk Gateway](https://github.com/TykTechnologies/tyk) is a cloud-native, open source, API Gateway.

+The [Tyk.io](https://tyk.io) team is working towards an implementation of the Gateway API.
+You can track progress of this project [here](https://github.com/TykTechnologies/tyk-operator/tree/master/docs/gatewayapi.md).

 ### WSO2 APK

 [WSO2 APK][wso2-apk] is a purpose-built API management solution tailored for Kubernetes environments, delivering seamless integration, flexibility, and scalability to organizations in managing their APIs.